Welcome to Western Michigan University!

 You can find more information at: https//wmich.edu/math/placement-test.

 WMU requires all international students to have comprehensive medical insurance.
 Please visit the International Admissions and Services page to learn more: https://wmich.edu/internationaladmissions/handbook/health

 Important notice to F-1 and J-1 students

 An I-901 fee for F-1 students of $200 and J-1 students of $180 has been implemented by the U.S. Department of Homeland Security.
 The fee must be paid and fully processed prior to your visa interview.
 Please read all immigration documents carefully.
 By signing your copy of the form I-20 or DS-2019 and accepting your U.S. visa, you agree to all terms and conditions set forth by the U.S. Department of Homeland Security.
-Click here for details.
+Website www.fmjfee.com

 Note: International students may experience delays at U.S. ports of entry

-As of May 2, 2013, due to heightened security, U.S. Customs and Border Protection officers are verifying the status of F-1 and J-1 nonimmigrants in the Student and Exchange Visitor Information System before admission at port of entry.
+Due to more security, U.S. Customs and Border protection officers are checking the status of F-1 and J-1 non-immigrants in the Student and Exchange Visitor Information System before admission at port of entry.
 As a result, it has been reported that many students and exchange visitors are referred to secondary inspection, where their SEVIS record will be reviewed.
-Due to these new entry procedures, F-1 students and J-1 exchange visitors entering the United States should plan to spend potentially a couple of hours in the secondary inspection process and plan flight connections accordingly.
+Due to these new entry rules, F-1 students and J-1 exchange visitors entering the United States should plan to spend 2-3 hours in the secondary inspection should allow more time for flight connections.

 For more information about studying at WMU, see the International Student Handbook: www.wmich.edu/internationaladmissions/handbook